 To help student-athletes navigate what can be confusing rules and regulations, we’ve outlined all aspects of the recruiting process for NCAA lacrosse, as well as NAIA and NJCAA lacrosse.

 Why did college lacrosse recruiting rules change?
-In 2017, the NCAA approved a proposal from the IWLCA and IMLCA to push back the date that college coaches can begin contacting student-athletes to September 1 of their junior year.
+The NCAA approved a proposal from the IWLCA and IMLCA to push back the date that college coaches can begin contacting student-athletes to September 1 of their junior year.
 By pushing this date, the NCAA hopes to stop early recruiting and create a healthier recruiting process overall.
 Visit the page on the NCAA lacrosse recruiting rules to better understand what coaches and athletes can and cannot do during the recruiting process.

 View the NCAA lacrosse recruiting rules and calendar.